Highlights and comments on Consciousness and the Brain: Deciphering How the Brain Codes Our Thoughts, Stanislas Dehaene, 2014. ISBN 978-0670025435.

 Second, long term memory, as well as performing long sequences of operations or following complex rules, seem to only be possible with the help of conscious access.
 In particular, recognizing complex patterns that are not tightly concentrated in time only seems possible in a conscious state.

 Third, the conscious mind lets us represent abstract concepts and helps us share information efficiently about the outside world and our state of mind to other humans.
 (In fact, some people have theorized that this was the primary role of consciousness, or that we were essentially unconscious machines with a veneer on consciousness added on to make our experiences shareable.
-Dehaene disagrees, and so do I.)
+Dehaene disagrees.)

 So, what patterns should we be looking for in the brain’s activity to detect the signs of consciousness?
 Here are a number of criteria we would like to fulfill: